asynchrony/Re-Lax/README.md

 # LCR Files

 LCR files are most useful when creating Top Shelf extensions that display dynamic parallax content.
 If your app retrieves layered images from a server at runtime, you must provide those images as `LCR` files. `LCR` files are generated from `.lsr` or Photoshop files using the `layerutil` command-line tool that’s installed with Xcode, or by using `ParallaxPreviewer.app`.
-This process does not scale when creating parallax files for dynamic content; fortunately, ReLax fixes this.
+This process does not scale when creating parallax files for dynamic content; fortunately, Re:Lax fixes this.

 We have reverse engineered the `LCR` image format in order to make this convenient for content providers.
 This can be done _on the fly_ without the need to use a server to distribute the parallax image files.
-ReLax makes programmatically generating `LCR` files within your app or extension a breeze.
+Re:Lax makes programmatically generating `LCR` files within your app or extension a breeze.

 ```swift
 let parallaxImage = ParallaxImage(images: images)